lkallioniemi/wp-testing/README.md

 You will also need to define the language in the `config/public/wp-config.php` file:

 	define('WPLANG', 'fi');

+### <a name="wordpress-theme"></a>Install a theme

+Frantic has its own [WordPress theme][frantic-wp-theme] located in another repository.
+If you choose to use this theme, clone it to your `config/public/wp-content/themes/` folder and do the following:

+* Remove the `.git` folder from the theme to avoid pushing to the wrong repository
+* Remove `.gitignore` from the theme folder and use the one in the root folder instead.

 ### <a name="link-to-existing-heroku-app"></a>Linking to an existing Heroku app